How to get free and cheap sanitary products

-They're a great option if you want to save some money and save the environment, but they do take more effort.
-You'll have to keep on top of your washing for a start!
+They're a great option if you want to save money and help the environment, but they do take more effort.
+You'll have to keep on top of your washing for a start...

-Like normal pads, different reusable pads are available for light, medium and heavy flow in most cases.
+Like disposable sanitary pads, different reusable pads are available for light, medium and heavy flows.

-Finally, Earthwise Girls sell washable pads for £4.50 each or £13.50 for a pack of three, which includes a pad donation to an orphaned girl in Kenya.
+Earthwise Girls sell washable pads for slightly more at around £4.50 each.
+But, you can buy a pack of three for £13.50, which includes a pad donation to an orphaned girl in Kenya.

-Admittedly you'll have to get a lot of wear out of a reusable sanitary pad for it work out the same value for money as normal pads, but the idea is if you buy in bulk, you won't need to replace your pads for another five years.
+Admittedly, you'll have to get a lot of wear out of a reusable sanitary pad for it to work out the same value for money as normal pads.
+But the idea is that if you buy in bulk, you won't need to replace your pads for another five years.

-You could also try making your own if you know how to use a needle and thread.
-You'll need to head down to a fabric shop to get the material you need (including something waterproof) and Sewing Bee Fabrics have an easy-to-follow pattern you can use.
+You could also try making your own if you know your way around a needle and thread.
+You'll need to head down to a fabric shop to get the material you need (including some waterproof fabric) and Sewing Bee Fabrics have an easy-to-follow pattern you can use.

 Cheapest period pants

-Period pants (or menstrual underwear) contain hidden protection that stops leaks, and just like reusable sanitary pads they can be washed and worn again and again.
+Period pants (or menstrual underwear) contain hidden protection that stops leaks.
+Just like reusable sanitary pads, they can be washed and worn again.
 However, always check the small print before you buy, as some only offer 'added protection' to wear alongside other sanitary products.

 Top tips for saving money on sanitary products

-If you're worried, you could even compromise by using the products you're most comfortable with when your flow is heaviest, and use the cheaper brands when it's lighter.
-You'll still be saving yourself cash in the long run!
+If you're worried, you could compromise by using the products you're most comfortable with when your flow is heaviest, and the cheaper brands when it's lighter.
+You'll still be saving yourself cash in the long run.

 Check price comparison sites

-Sanitary Saver is a price comparison site specifically for period products, but we did notice a couple of products were missing when we tried it.
+Sanitary Saver is a price comparison site specifically for period products, but we did notice a few products were missing when we tried it.
 If you're after a particular product, you may be better off checking a few sites yourself.

 Use period tracking apps so you don't get caught out

-If your period isn't exactly regular, or you're just a big forgetful, you can end up paying more to replace underwear and bedding that gets hit when you're caught out.
+If your period isn't too regular, or you just struggle to keep up with it, you can end up paying more to replace underwear and bedding that gets hit when you're caught out.
 We've all been there, but you could try using a period tracking app to stay on top of your cycle.

-For example, Clue not only tracks your period, but also your PMS and let's you know when you're likely to feel a certain way – like which days you're most likely to devour a tub of Ben & Jerry's and cry over soppy films).
+For example, Clue not only tracks your period, but also your PMS and lets you know when you're likely to feel a certain way (like which days you're most likely to devour a tub of Ben & Jerry's and cry over soppy films).

 Flo is a great option for those with irregular periods, using artificial intelligence to predict your cycle.
-However, both do come with a monthly subscription fee if you want to make use of all features.
+However, both Clue and Flo come with a monthly subscription fee if you want to use their extra features.

-For tracking your menstrual cycle, though, Natural Cycles is the only app which has been certified as a form of contraception, and is apparently just as effective as the pill.
+For tracking your menstrual cycle, though, Natural Cycles is great.
 It uses an oral thermometer to track your body's temperature (which changes throughout your menstrual cycle) and creates an accurate ovulation calendar based on its readings.

-If you're unable to afford sanitary products at all, then try your student union.
+If you're unable to afford sanitary products at all, then try talking to your students' union.

-Others might have also cut prices of sanitary products in SU shops, so make sure to check these yourself as they won't appear on price comparison apps.
+Other unis have also cut prices of sanitary products in SU shops, so make sure to check these yourself as they won't appear on price comparison sites.

 Where to donate sanitary products

-Bloody Good Period are a charity who provide menstrual products to asylum seekers, refugees and those who can't afford them.
-You can either send a cash donation or buy a product off their Amazon wishlist which will get sent direct to their HQ – donate here.
+Bloody Good Period provides menstrual products to asylum seekers, refugees and those who can't afford them.
+You can either send a cash donation or buy a product from their shop (all profits go towards their pad fund).
+Donate here.

-Try checking with your local food bank whether they accept/need donations of sanitary products, or see whether your SU is organising a collection.
+You could check with your local food bank to see if they accept/need donations of sanitary products, or find out whether your SU is organising a collection.

-You can also buy boxes of 10 sanitary pads from Hey Girl for £3.25, and for each pack sold they'll donate a pack to girls and women in need.
+You can also buy boxes of 10 sanitary pads from Hey Girls for £3.10.
+For each pack sold, they'll donate a pack to someone facing period poverty.